Jezzine

-Jezzine (جزين Jizzīn) is a town in Lebanon, located 22 km from Sidon and 40 km south of Beirut.
+Jezzine (جزين Jizzīn) is a municipality in Lebanon, located 22 km from Sidon and 40 km south of Beirut.
 It is the capital of Jezzine District.
 Surrounded by mountain peaks, pine forests (like the Bkassine Pine Forest), and at an average altitude of 950 m (3,117 ft), it is the main summer resort and tourist destination of South Lebanon.
-The town is also well-known in Lebanon for its production of handmade, traditional cutlery and daggers with decorative inlays, artisanal wine, and the shrine of Our Lady of the Waterfall.
+The town is also known in Lebanon for the shrine of Our Lady of the Waterfall.

-Demography

-The inhabitants of Jezzine are mainly Maronite and Melkite Christians.
-The town is located on the slopes of Tumat Niha and is surrounded with pine forests, vineyards and orchards.
-From the top of the huge rocky promontory known as al Shir, the visitor enjoys a panoramic view of the surrounding localities scattered in the midst of a fertile plain and protected by mountains.